bletchking87/hangman/README.md

 ## What this project does
 This project takes a user input of a single letter, and checks if the letter is part of the random fruit word.

+This is a hangman project that still needs some tweaking, as I have not thought fully about the logi

 ## Aim of project
 ## What I learned
 Always use return statements - otherwise nothing is stored and the function cannot be chained.

+print statements - if you're not sure what something does, use print

+I have consolidated my use of classes in creating this project

+I have consolidated my knowledge of how to set attributes and the use of 'self'

 ## Installation instructions